 Our Internet search turned up a number of different websites containing stories of aggregrievated American customers who had their flights cancelled at the last minute or flights switched without their knowledge.
 The prevailing opinion among these customers is that Volaris will cancel an entire flight if the aircraft is not filled.
 According to some observers, if a Volaris flight doesn’t have many passangers, the airline will change the time to try to boost sales, or will combine two flights into one, changing your travel plans without advance notice.
 This is apparently what happened to us.
 Many travelers have reported that Volaris will cancel the day of the flight, again, for no apparent reason.
 And the number and verocity of customer service-related complaints are surprisingly large for a relatively small airline that has just recently sought to expand into the U.S. As with our experience, many customers complain that Volaris’ customer service agents either have poor English-speaking skills, are disrespectful or are very unresponsive.
 Our searches of BBB customer complaint websites verifies Volaris’ deficiencies.
 For example, a Central California BBB reports 42 complaints about Volaris over the last three years.
 The same BBB site registers no complaints about Southwest Airlines, even though it is a major carrier for that region.
 This isn’t to say that no one complains about Southwest, but one could reasonably expect a far larger volume of complaints about this far larger airline than about Volaris.
 Yet, that doesn’t appear to be the case.

+The bottom line: Volaris canceled a flight one week prior to its departure for no apparent reason and took an excessive amount of time to issue a refund to their credit card.
+This is no way to run an airline.
 As to the 20-30 day refund, essentially, Volaris’ position is that after holding on to our money for the few months that we’d made the reservation, they were going to hold on to it for another month or so after cancelling the flight (and the ticket).
 Bad form, Volaris.

 There is no doubt that Volaris’ rates are low.
 However, anyone lured by these low rates should be aware that they may be getting far less than what they aren’t paying for.
 Think about it before giving Volaris your money and your travel plans.